tonywaiweb/tinymce-docs/plugins/moxiemanager.md

 keywords: amazon azure premium pro enterprise tiny relative_urls
 ---

+## File and Image Management Using Moxie Manager

 {% include pardot-px-moxiemanager.html %}

 MoxieManager is a premium TinyMCE plugin and server system that enables users to insert files located externally to the editor (e.g. on their client desktop) into their document.